wimsio/coxygen/coxylib/readme.md

 - every developer knows how to use javascript and therefore this library helps make any developer develop on Cardano.
 - easy to deploy: to test, one has to copy and upload the coxylib folder to a cpanel folder and simple run it by pointing to the index.html.
 In the index.html given comment out code under addEventListener to test the library.

-- Test the library live at https://coxygen.co/coxylib/index.html(Connect Nami to preprod network and add 5tADA collateral and have at least 20tAda in order to mint nfts); report issues here.
+- Test the library live at https://coxygen.co/coxylib/index.html

+- (Connect Nami to preprod network and add 5tADA collateral and have at least 20tAda in order to mint nfts); report issues here.

 - ![image](https://github.com/user-attachments/assets/fa0bb265-e21e-4b83-9f3a-35dbae4b9a8e)